Reasno/ComposeMixins/README.md

 # ComposeMixins
-ComposeMixins is a tiny but extendable library for function composition.
+ComposeMixins is a tiny but extendable PHP library for function composition.

 # Hello World
 ```php